devzendo/transputer-emulator/README.md

 Building
 ========
-To build, cd to the top level directory (where this README.md is) and do: mvn clean compile
+To build, cd to the top level directory (where this README.md is) and do: mvn clean compile -P build

 This creates the shared library code that contains the project version, in the target/classes directory, then does: cd cmake-build-debug; cmake .. (ie regenerate the cmake cache) cmake --build cmake-build-debug --target all -- -j 4

-This build will build the entire system: T800 emulator and node server, client libraries, etc. This doesn't install it on your system - see below.
+This build will build the entire system: T800 emulator and iserver, client libraries, etc. This doesn't install it on your system - see below.

 Cleaning the Build Tree
 =======================